 Netflix plans start at £5.99 a month

 However, with Amazon Prime you get the delivery service, music streaming and Kindle library too.
 If Amazon Prime Instant Video has got your favourite films and shows and you are going to use it for hours on end, you might find it worth the price.

 Amazon Prime is available to stream on all Kindle Fire tablets, along with more than 600 other devices, including most computers, consoles, smartphones, tablets and smart TVs.

-Prime Music is Amazon's new music streaming service.
-Its basic service comes with Prime at no extra cost and offers access to around two million songs without the interruption of adverts.
+Prime Music is Amazon's music streaming service.
+Its basic service comes with Prime at no extra cost and offers access to around two million songs with no adverts.